GhostHermes/project-prometheus/project-status-document.md

 - Asset and Project endpoints still return placeholder messages

 ## Project Board Status
-- Backlog: 3 items
+- Backlog: 2 items
 - Ready: 2 items
-- In Progress: 0 items
+- In Progress: 1 item (Implement CRUD operations for Asset and Project entities)
-- Review: 1 item (Implement CRUD operations for Commune entity)
+- Review: 1 item (Implement CRUD operations for User entity)
-- Done: 5 items (Create GitHub repository structure, Set up development environment, Define initial API endpoints, Design database schema, Implement data storage and retrieval for Commune entity)
+- Done: 6 items (Create GitHub repository structure, Set up development environment, Define initial API endpoints, Design database schema, Implement data storage and retrieval for Commune entity, Implement CRUD operations for User entity)

 ## Recent Code Changes
-- Implemented CRUD operations for Commune entity in api.py
+- Implemented CRUD operations for User entity in api.py
-- Integrated SQLAlchemy session management in API endpoints
+- Updated API routing to include User endpoints
-- Fixed JSON serialization issue in API responses

 ## Environment Setup
 - Python version: 3.8+ (verify with `python --version`)
 - Key dependencies: Flask 2.0.1, SQLAlchemy 1.4.23, Flask-RESTful 0.3.9, Werkzeug 2.0.1

 ## Notes for AI Assistant
-- Provide guidance on implementing CRUD operations for remaining entities
+- Provide guidance on implementing CRUD operations for Asset and Project entities
 - Suggest best practices for error handling and input validation in Flask applications
 - Consider discussing strategies for testing API endpoints

 ## Additional Context
-The project now has a functional API with CRUD operations for the Commune entity.
-The next steps involve extending this functionality to other entities and improving overall robustness and security.
+The project now has a functional API with CRUD operations for Commune and User entities.
+The next steps involve extending this functionality to Asset and Project entities, then moving on to authentication and security features.

 To start a new conversation:
 1. Update this document